 High disk usage is actually quite a common problem among Windows users.
 Oftentimes, this issue is caused by specific apps and programs, such as Tiworker.exe.

-Basically, Tiworker.exe is an appthat appeared alongside Windows 8, Windows 10 operating systems.
+Basically, Tiworker.exe is an app that appeared alongside Windows 7, 8, Windows 10 operating systems.
 Seeing that it is a Windows system feature, you cannot disable it.

 This will prevent the user from playing a game that requires a bit more hardware specs for example or watching a movie.
-For this reason, I will explain in detail how you can fix the high CPU usage you have from “Tiworker.exe” by reading the tutorial below.
+For this reason, we will explain in detail how you can fix the high CPU usage you have from Tiworker.exe in the tutorial below.

 - Run System Maintenance Troubleshooter